apalkk/whisper/README.md

 # Whisper

-A webapp built with FAST api and python.
-It converts input taken from an HTML form and then adds it a json file.
-The json file can then be read to search for input, by the keys added during the entry of the data.
-Download the repo and paste "uvicorn main:app --reload" in the terminal to run the program on the localhost.
+Whisper is a web app built with python with FastAPI.
+It stores messages by reading and writing to a JSON file hosted by [jsonbin.io](https://jsonbin.io/app).
+The webapp was deployed with [deta](https://www.deta.sh/).

+##Local
+To run this web app on the localhost, switch to the __localhost__ branch of the repo.